 - Several standard functions are there (like in-built) that can be used to develop programs.

-- C programs are basically collections of C library functions, and it’s also easy to add own functions in to the C library.
+- C programs are collections of C library functions, and it's also easy to add functions to the C library.

 Disadvantages of C